 The Invesco Solar ETF (NYSEARCA:TAN) is one of the largest clean energy ETFs despite its focus on one segment of the alternative energy space.
 Solar stocks are struggling this year, as highlighted by TAN’s year-to-date decline of over 20%, but this clean energy ETF could be one to watch in 2019.

-Morgan Stanley recently reiterated a Market Weight rating on First Solar (NASDAQ:FSLR), TAN’s second-largest holding at a weight of 7.12%.
-The bank lowered its price target on the largest U.S. solar company to $56 from $61.
+Morgan Stanley recently raised a Market Weight rating on First Solar (NASDAQ:FSLR), TAN’s largest holding at a weight of 10.62%.
+The restored its former price target on the largest U.S. solar company to $60 from $56.

 Solar installation trends in the U.S. and around the world bode well for TAN over the long-term.

 “A record 8.5 gigawatts (GW) of utility solar projects were procured in the first six months of this year after President Donald Trump in January announced a 30 percent tariff on panels produced overseas, according to the report by Wood Mackenzie Power & Renewables and industry trade group the Solar Energy Industries Association,” reports Reuters.